Gallo13/Calculator/README.md

 # Calculator
-C# program for a calculator.
-It includes pi, squared, cubed, radical and mod.
+C# gui program for a calculator.
+It includes pi, squared, cubed, radical and mod buttons.